Table of Contents_

 Tripods: The good news is that there are a bunch of camera-friendly tripods available, including versions that are extremely friendly to on-the-go amateurs who may be taking video in some odd places.
-Invest in one of a great, durable tripod, and you will appreciate it for a very long time.
+Invest in one of the great, durable tripods, and you will appreciate it for a very long time.

 Selfie Stick: Selfie sticks aren’t for everyone, but they do help vloggers who want to be in their own video, and prepare to move around while they film, exploring the landscape and various important features.

 Lighting Rig: Don’t worry, you don’t need to carry around a full studio lighting set!
-However, it’s very useful to have at least one mobile lighting kit that you can keep handy for some of your filming.
-The camera’s own light sensitive can only do so much, and proper lighting can make or break a scene (in general, there’s rarely such as thing as too much lighting).
+However, it’s very useful to have at least one mobile lighting kit that you can keep handy for some of your filmings.
+The camera’s own light sensitivity can only do so much, and proper lighting can make or break a scene (in general, there’s rarely such a thing as too much lighting).
 Lighting kits typically include a mounted light that can disperse a lot of illumination across a space with several different builds.
-If you are vlogging a specific up-close event – such as cosmetics vloggers – then a “ring light” mirror or similar light mirror for highlight your face is quite important.
+If you are vlogging a specific up-close event – such as cosmetics vloggers – then a “ring light” mirror or similar light mirror to highlight your face is quite important.
 A little experience in lighting techniques is also very helpful!

 Backdrops: Backdrops aren’t necessary for all types of vlogging, but they may be important for your particular plans.
 There are two basic types – a green screen backdrop designed to help you add digital effects later on, and a normal backdrop that simply gives you a little privacy and makes sure that all your videos look comfortingly similar.
 Choose the right version for you.

-Remote Camera Control: These little clickers allow you to start video from a distance and take photos instantly whenever you need.
-If your camera doesn’t come with one, seriously considering buying a compatible model for your work.
+Remote Camera Control: These little clickers allow you to start a video from a distance and take photos instantly whenever you need them.
+If your camera doesn’t come with one, seriously consider buying a compatible model for your work.

 A final point about cameras and vlogging: It doesn’t matter where you plan to post your video, it will benefit greatly from video editing software.
 We highly suggest that you get a video editor and become proficient at using it as soon as you can.
 A polished video depends on sharp editing, overlays, smart cuts, and other features that require the right software.

-Fortunately, there are a number of free options available if you don’t already have a video editing app.
-Find a solution that provides the tools you need for general video editing and vlogging specific (look for YouTube friendly apps).
+Fortunately, there are several free options available if you don’t already have a video editing app.
+Find a solution that provides the tools you need for general video editing and vlogging specific (look for YouTube-friendly apps).